MatiasPuhakka/MatiasPuhakka/README.md

-# Hey there, nörtit! 👋
+# Hey there! 👋

-I'm Matias, a fullstack software developer passionate about crafting awesome websites and applications with a keen eye for *aesthetics*.
-Most of my coolest code is hidden in private repositories, but feel free to explore what's available here!
+I'm Matias, a fullstack developer who enjoys building clean, functional web applications.
+Most of my work lives in private repositories, but feel free to explore what's available here!

-🚀 I'm currently learning Svelte and Swift, and loving both so far.
-Fluent in Finnish and English, I enjoy working on visually appealing UIs and love tackling new challenges.
+🪚 Currently learning carpentry while spending my working hours with React, TypeScript, and Node.js.
+I work fluently in both Finnish and English.

-👨‍💻 At the moment, I'm working on a project for an unnamed Finnish social security provider using React and NodeJS.
-I'm always open to collaborations and improving user and developer experiences.
+👨‍💻 I've recently wrapped up helping rewrite a patient portal for a major Finnish healthcare provider and am always interested in new challenges and collaborations.

 🌐 Want to connect?
-Reach out on [LinkedIn](https://www.linkedin.com/in/matias-puhakka-17698b172/) or send me an email at matias.puhakka@gmail.com.
-I'm always happy to chat about projects or life in general!
+Drop me a line at matias@koodikko.fi - I'm always up for chatting about projects, tech, or whatever's on your mind!